d99kris/heapusage/README.md

 Supported Platforms
 ===================
 Heapusage is primarily developed and tested on Linux, but basic functionality should work in macOS / OS X as well.
 Current version has been tested on:
-- OS X El Capitan 10.11
+- macOS Big Sur 11.0
-- Ubuntu 16.04 LTS
+- Ubuntu 20.04 LTS
-- (Raspbian / Raspberry Pi 3 - based on fix for [issue #1](https://github.com/d99kris/heapusage/issues/1))

-Limitation: On macOS / OS X this tool relies on code injection using DYLD_INSERT_LIBRARIES, which generally does not work with third-party applications in a standard system.
+Limitation: On macOS this tool relies on code injection using DYLD_INSERT_LIBRARIES, which generally does not work with third-party applications in a standard system.
 Using it on (your own) applications built from source should work fine though.

 Installation
 ============